Google Stadia games come to Android TV, Chromecast, and even more OLED TVs

 The game streaming service has somewhat disappeared from the news cycle (or hype cycle) amid the flurry of players trying to buy a next-gen console like the PS5 or Xbox Series X – but this big rollout of support could help Stadia's fortunes.

-Stadia had already come to LG TVs earlier in the year, and it set to get a bucketload of games before 2021 is out.
-It's already available on a host of Android phones, of course, as well as PC and both Xbox and PlayStation consoles.
+Stadia had already come to LG TVs earlier in the year, and it is set to get a bucketload of games before 2021 is out.
+It's already available on a host of Android phones, of course, as well as PC.

 Game streaming certainly appears to be the future, even if the PS Now service jumped in a bit early, and Xbox Cloud Gaming has yet to really unlock its full potential to the gaming public.
 Where Stadia fits in amidst all this isn't overly clear, even a year and half after the platform's initial launch – and that's something that won't be answered with a quick Google.